 In addition to manually entering codes, the instructions will show you how to program the remote without codes, just like the original manual.
 You may even have the original manual’s online version, but there are often variations and updated instructions on the Web.

 Method 3: Check the Remote

 Remote manufacturers understand that people can easily lose their instructions or simply throw them away when they think they’ll no longer need them.
 However, replacing batteries in a remote often resets the codes to default, unless you have super-fast fingers or use the “one-battery-out/one-battery-in method that sometimes works.
 In any case, many remotes have quick-reference instructions on the back.

 Method 4- Use Auto Code Search

-In case you were not able to find the codes for your device online, you can use the automatic code search option, which was “hideously” mentioned in options 1 and 2 above but without details.
+In case you were not able to find the codes for your device online, you can use the automatic code search option, which we did mention in options 1 and 2 above but without details.
 Universal remotes have a database with codes for many devices.
 The instructions explain how to scan the codes automatically.

 When it comes to more expensive universal remotes, they may offer additional programming methods, such as using the PC with audio waves or through a USB connection.
 Furthermore, some remotes have auto-learning technology.
 Once again, the features and programming details are in the manual.

 No matter what remote you have, if you cannot find a solution, consider the options discussed below.

 The instructions for entering device codes are mentioned above, but here are the most common ways to program a remote.